Trump to flee Washington and seek rehabilitation in a MAGA oasis: Florida

 On Saturday, Pence departed on a two-day trip to Naval Air Station Lemoore in California and Fort Drum in New York to personally thank service members and to tout the administration’s foreign policy achievements.

 Trump is leaving office with his popularity at one of the lowest points of his presidency.
-Just 38 percent of Americans approve of his job performance and 60 percent disapprove, according to a Washington Post-ABC News poll conducted after the Capitol attack and released on Friday.
+Just 38 percent of Americans approve of his job performance and 60 percent disapprove, according to a Washington Post-ABC News poll conducted after the Capitol attack and released Friday.
 The survey found that 15 percent said Trump would be remembered by history as an “outstanding” president, while 48 percent said he would be remembered as “poor” and 11 percent as “below average.”

 Trump, who has refused to participate in traditional transfer-of-power rituals, plans to leave Washington on Wednesday morning, just before Biden is inaugurated.
 Trump instead will stage his own departure ceremony at Joint Base Andrews before his final trip aboard Air Force One.
 A military ceremony is being planned similar to the receptions visiting dignitaries receive for state visits.